crashoverride777/swifty-ads/README.md

 ### Add SwiftyAds.plist

 Download the template plist and add it to your projects main bundle.
-Than enter your required ids and settings.
+Than enter your required ad unit ids and settings.

 [Template ](Downloads/SwiftyAdsPlistTemplate.zip)